 - Andy Taylor (Duran Duran) – update 27th January 2021: SEEN solo 27th November 2019! – also played guitar on the track

 - James ‘JT’ Taylor (Kool & The Gang) – still performing with Kool & The Gang

-- John Taylor (Duran Duran) – still performing with Duran Duran – also played bass on the track
+- John Taylor (Duran Duran) – update 11th October 2023: SEEN with Duran Duran 14th September 2021! – also played bass on the track

 - Dennis Thomas (Kool & The Gang) – still performing with Kool & The Gang, and the only person on this list who doesn’t have a Wikipedia entry, strangely!

 - Midge Ure (Ultravox) – update 28th November 2018: SEEN with Electronica 27th November 2018! – also co-wrote the song, played keyboards on the track and did the mixing

 - Martyn Ware (Heaven 17) – update 4th December 2018: SEEN with Heaven 17 2nd December 2018!